kubernetes-study-guide/Kubernetes-Study-Guide/Section-03/01_replicasets/transcript.md

 Here's an example of a replicaset.

 ```
-code configs/replicat.yaml
+code configs/replicaset.yaml
 ```

-Let's breakdown what this yaml.
+Let's breakdown what's in this yaml.
 First we have the common settings, including.....

 this section is essentially a pod spec nested inside the replicaset.